SWTOR-Slicers/ZG-SWTOR-Tools/README.md

 # ZeroGravitas' SWTOR Tools.
 ## Blender 4.3 breaks our SWTOR materials-processing tools!
 Stay on 4.2 or earlier.
+---
 ## SWTOR Game Update 7.6' modernized skin materials broke our Character Assembler tool.
-Try the **[v2.0.5 Beta release](https://github.com/SWTOR-Slicers/ZG-SWTOR-Tools/releases/tag/2.0.4)** that solves that and other issues (WARNING: its use replaces a PC/NPC folder's already existing textures with current ones, classic or modernized.
-If wanting to preserve them, use the tool in a copy or a newly decompressed .zip).
+Try the **[v2.0.5 Beta release](https://github.com/SWTOR-Slicers/ZG-SWTOR-Tools/releases/tag/2.0.4)** that solves that and other issues.
+### CAUTION: its use will replace a PC/NPC folder's already existing textures with classic or modernized ones, depending on the selected resources folder in Preferences.
+To avoid that, use the tool in a copy or a newly decompressed .zip's PC/NPC folder.

+(It will also litter the subfolders with unused textures of the opposite type because BS didn't keep the same filenames in all cases.
+We are seeing about having separate Materials subfolders to solve that)

+---

+### Latest Release [Download Link](https://github.com/SWTOR-Slicers/ZG-SWTOR-Tools/releases/latest) (not compatible with Game Update 7.6!).
+### Make sure to have the latest [.gr2 Importer Add-on](https://github.com/SWTOR-Slicers/Granny2-Plug-In-Blender-2.8x) (last updated Nov 6, 2024).

 ---